jthurteau/mr/README.md

 - disable_hiera, whether to use Hiera for Puppet (see "Mr Options")
 - verbose, increases error outputs generally (see "Mr Options")
 - debug, sets 'verbose' true, enabled additional output, and prevents a variety of outputs from being buffered (see "Mr Options")
-- box_source, explicitly sets the 'box' ElManager and Vagrant will use
 - software_collection, enables use of Software Collections and optionally sets a source
 - sc_repos, sets a list of repos to enable for software_collections
 - license_ident, string or hash configuring how ElManager will handle VMs, including box_source, registration, and various OS related environment settings. strings are used as a lookup for idents defined in el.yaml